LPardue/SpotifyStatusApplet/README.md

 ![alt text](Example.jpg "Example display of SpotifyStatusApplet")

-Binaries
+Binaries & Installation
 --------------------------------------
 Binaries are available at http://lucaspardue.com/spotifystatusapplet

+The applet is provided as a zip file that can be extracted to any location.

 Running
 --------------------------------------

+SpotifyStatusApplet runs as a tray icon.
+Once launched, the icon can be right-clicked to bring up a context menu that allows the application to be exited.

-SpotifyStatusApplet is dependent on:
+is dependent on:

 - An instance of Spotify running (of course!).
 The applet utilises the Spotify service SpotifyWebHelper.exe to access information, further details are available at [Spotify Local API](https://code.google.com/p/spotify-local-api/)
 - A compatible [Logitech Gaming Keyboard](http://gaming.logitech.com/en-gb/gaming-keyboards) with LCD and official Logitech drivers / software installed.
 The software has only been tested on a G510 to date but support for all LCD equipped devices is expected.